 In the end, it’s about balancing your risk tolerance and operational needs.

-Start with the foundational question every miner must answer: What is your all-in cost to produce one Bitcoin?
-This number is your baseline for any hedging decision.
+Start with the foundational question every miner must answer: What’s your all-in cost to produce one Bitcoin?
+That number, your baseline for any hedging decision, matters more than you’d think.

 Now, let’s talk about operational size.
 A small-scale or individual miner might find exchange-traded options or futures more accessible.
-On the other hand, a large, industrial-scale miner might have the volume to negotiate favorable OTC forward contracts.
+A large, industrial-scale miner?
+They’ve got the volume to negotiate favorable OTC forward contracts.

 The over-hedge is a big one.
 If you hedge 100% of your production, you might miss out on major price rallies.